q3769/conottle/README.md

 limit the execution concurrency at any given moment - before proceeding, excessive tasks or clients will have to wait for active ones to run for completion - i.e. the throttling effect.

-Each individual client has its own dedicated executor.
+Each individual client can have only one single dedicated executor at any given moment.
 The executor is backed by a worker thread pool with maximum size `maxSingleClientConcurrency`.
-Thus, the client's execution concurrency can never go beyond, and will always be throttled at `maxSingleClientConcurrency`.
+Thus the client's execution concurrency can never go beyond, and will always be throttled at `maxSingleClientConcurrency`.

 The individual client worker thread pools themselves are then also pooled collectively, at a maximum pool size of `maxParallelClientCount`.
 This limits the total number of clients that can be serviced in parallel.